BrentGrammer/Statistics/NOTES/Probability/InferentialStatistics.md

 # Inferential Statistics (Probability)

+- The goal in Inferential Statistics is to determine the Signal to Noise Ratio.
 - Inferential Statistics is all about probability
 - **Probability**: numerical description of how likely an event is to occur or how likely it is that a proposition is true.
   - A number between 0 and 1.